sabbir-subhan/appium-Python/README.md

 Additional info:

 Locators for elements are based mostly on visible texts, so if in OCA webpage some name, for example, for event type will be changed it will stop working.

+Required configuration on OCA webpage:

+- user accounts with correct settings (see credentials.py)
+- 3 types of events (Incident, event_for_chooser_fields, event_for_on_load/save_test)
+- option list inside "Central list templates" with values; "1", "2", "3" - that list is added as a option list to event type: event_for_on_load/save_test
+- two sequences for events (on load and on save) - that sequences are added to event type: event_for_on_load/save_test